 Can you bounce back to a baseline level of functioning after experiencing stress?
 Everyone has strengths from which to draw.
 It’s about “bending, not breaking”.
 Think about people you know who seem able to adjust or respond in the face of challenging circumstances.
 They most likely utilize a combination of traits identified by the APA as core components of resilience:

 - Healthy thinking

 Why Should the Healthcare System Focus on Resilience?

 Working in healthcare can be rewarding on many levels.
 At Mass General Brigham, we have the privilege of helping patients and families with a range of health challenges.
 However, healthcare workers are particularly susceptible to stress and burnout.

 Reasons for recent added stress include:

 - Healthcare is experiencing staff shortages

 - Assaults against staff continue to plague healthcare.
 A piece from WBUR reported that two to three nurses at Massachusetts General Hospital are physically or verbally assaulted daily

-- Healthcare workers go towards COVID, not away from it like many outside the industry
+- Healthcare workers go towards stressful situations, not away from them like many outside the industry

 Unchecked stress will have negative mental and physical health and life satisfaction consequences for staff.
 Additionally, if healthcare workers let stress levels build, patient care and hospital functioning could be affected.
 A growing body of literature shows the impacts in Physician and Nurse populations.